aounhe/re_milestone_project_2/README.md

 - EmailJS: [https://www.emailjs.com/](https://www.emailjs.com/)
   - EmailJS was use to link the contact form on contact.html to a functioning email account.
 - Google Fonts: [https://fonts.google.com/](https://fonts.google.com/)
-  - The site uses Google Fonts to integrate the Lato and Amatic SC fonts into the website.
+  - The site uses Google Fonts to integrate the Lato font into the website.
 - Fontawesome: [https://fontawesome.com/](https://fontawesome.com/)
   - The site uses Font Awesome to integrate social media icons into the footer.